 Baritone saxophone mouthpiece

-Syos baritone saxophone mouthpieces were developped with famous artists.
+Syos baritone saxophone mouthpieces were developed with famous artists.
 Each baritone mouthpiece has a different power and brightness.
 Dayna Stephens, Daro Behroozi, Knoel Scott and Victor Raimondeau participated to the success of Syos baritone sax mouthpieces.
-You can purchase the exact same models we created for those artis.
-All the mouthpieces have different baffles, chamber sizes, tip openings and facing lenght.
 Tones are diverse, from deep and dark to clear and bright.
 You can choose the color and the tip opening that you prefer.

 Baritone mouthpiece in metal?
 Plastic?
 Hard rubber?
 Wood?
 What differences it makes?